Skip to contents

-call_mirai_ is a variant that allows user interrupts, suitable for interactive use.
+call_mirai_ is a variant of call_mirai that allows user interrupts, suitable for interactive use.

 Arguments